apache/cassandra-java-driver/manual/core/query_timestamps/README.md

 #### Using multiple generators

-The timestamp generator can be overridden in [configuration profiles](../configuration/#profiles):
+The timestamp generator can be overridden in [execution profiles](../configuration/#profiles):

 ```
 datastax-java-driver {